ceph/ceph/doc/dev/cephx_protocol.rst

 a server.
 The server will only offer the requested service to authorized clients.
 Rather than requiring each server to deal with authentication and authorization issues, the system uses an authorization server.
-Thus, the client must first communicate with the authorization server to authenticate himself and to obtain credentials that will grant him access to the service he wants.
+Thus, the client must first communicate with the authorization server to authenticate itself and to obtain credentials that will grant it access to the service it wants.

 Authorization is not the same as authentication.
-Authentication provides evidence that some party is who he claims to be.
+Authentication provides evidence that some party is who it claims to be.
 Authorization provides evidence that a particular party is allowed to do something.
 Generally, secure authorization implies secure authentication (since without authentication, you may authorize something for an imposter), but the reverse is not necessarily true.
 One can authenticate without authorizing.
 The purpose of this protocol is to authorize.

 The basic approach is to use symmetric cryptography throughout.
-Each client C has his own secret key, known only to himself and the authorization server A.  Each server S has its own secret key, known only to itself and the authorization server A.  Authorization information will be passed in tickets, encrypted with the secret key of the entity that offers the service.
+Each client C has its own secret key, known only to itself and the authorization server A.  Each server S has its own secret key, known only to itself and the authorization server A.  Authorization information will be passed in tickets, encrypted with the secret key of the entity that offers the service.
 There will be a ticket that A gives to C, which permits C to ask A for other tickets.
 This